Wojtman/10xCookbook/.ai/prd.md

 ## 5. User Stories (Top 20 for MVP)
 Format: ID, Title, Description, Acceptance Criteria.

-US-001 Title: Start Anonymous Session
-Description: As an anonymous user, I want to enter the application and begin a temporary session so I can experiment without registering.
-Acceptance Criteria:
-- session_start event logged with anonymous token.
-- Ephemeral banner displayed explaining data loss on refresh.

 US-002 Title: View Recipe in Preview Mode
 Description: As any user, I want a clear two-page preview layout so I can comfortably read a saved recipes.